Mass shooting at LGBT+ club follows wave of threats to drag performers and venues

 LGBT+ advocates and public officials condemned the mass shooting as an act of hate-driven violence, born from “America’s toxic mix of bigotry and absurdly easy access to firearms,” according to a statement from Lambda Legal CEO Kevin Jennings.

-The proliferation of mis- and disinformation about LGBT+ people has fuelled the rise in on- and offline hate, which advocates have repeatedly warned will pave the way for offline violence.
+The proliferation of mis- and disinformation about LGBT+ people has fuelled the rise in hate both online and offline.
+Advocates have repeatedly warned that online hate will pave the way for offline violence.

 In June, law enforcement arrested 31 members of the white nationalist Patriot Front group near a Pride event in Idaho.
 That same month, members of the far-right nationalist Proud Boys gang stormed into a drag queen story hour in California while yelling homophobic and transphobic remarks.
 The attack is being investigated as a hate crime.

 Later that month, a man carrying a rifle outside a drag story-telling event in Nevada forced families to seek cover.
 And the same day, a group of men protesting a drag event in Maryland were escorted out of the building by library security.
-Other drag events across the US have been canceled under fear of harassment or worse.
+Other drag events across the US have been cancelled due to fear of harassment or worse.

-The protests and attacks come as right-wing activists and GOP lawmakers, including members of Congress, turn their focus to drag events and LGBT+ people in a crusade against allegations of “grooming” used to falsely smear LGBT+ people and advocates as pedophiles.
+The protests and attacks come as right-wing activists and GOP lawmakers, including members of Congress, turn their focus to drag events and LGBT+ people in a crusade against allegations of “grooming” used to falsely smear LGBT+ people and advocates as paedophiles.

 Republican lawmakers in several states have introduced legislation to bar minors from drag shows, falsely linking them to sex acts and suggesting that child services should intervene.

-Meanwhile, far-right activist groups and groups like the Proud Boys – motivated by transphobia, homophobia and misogyny – have interrupted popular drag queen story hours at libraries, falsely accusing performers of “grooming” young children.
+Meanwhile, far-right activist groups and organisations like the Proud Boys, motivated by transphobia, homophobia and misogyny, have interrupted popular drag queen story hours at libraries, falsely accusing performers of “grooming” young children.

 Right-wing personalities with influential social media channels, such as Libs of Tik Tok, have repeatedly targeted LGBT+ people and communities, including drag events, by advertising their performances to followers who then harass the participants.

 The account, which has more than 1.5 million followers on Twitter alone, posted about Colorado drag performers within hours after Saturday night’s shooting.
-On 15 November, Twitter’s new owner Elon Musk positively interacted with the channel.
+On 15 November, Twitter’s new owner, Elon Musk, interacted positively with the channel.

 In Florida, a Republican state lawmaker is proposing legislation that would make bringing a child to a drag show a felony that could “terminate” parental rights.

-Earlier this week, officials in Texas introduced several bills targeting transgender people and drag performances, including a bill that would classify any business that hosts drag shows as a “sexually oriented businesses,” defining a performer as anyone whose gender identity is different than the performer’s gender assigned at birth.
+Earlier this week, officials in Texas introduced several bills targeting transgender people and drag performances, including a bill that would classify any business that hosts drag shows as a “sexually- oriented businesses” and defining a performer as anyone whose gender identity is different than the one assigned to them at birth.

 Critics have warned that the bill essentially criminalises transgender people for existing in public.